senlin/so-clean-up-wp-seo/readme.txt

 = I have updated the plugin and a new setting has been added, but I still can see that particular item. =

 That indeed can happen when we add a new setting.
 The plugin's settings then need to be re-saved.
-So all you need to do is go to the Settings page of the SO Hide SEO Bloat plugin and save them.
+So all you need to do is go to the Settings page of the Hide SEO Bloat plugin and save them.
 Then all should be good.

-= Can I use SO Hide SEO Bloat on Multisite? =
+= Can I use Hide SEO Bloat on Multisite? =

 Yes, you can.
 For version 2.4.0 [Andy Fragen](https://github.com/afragen) has refactored that part of the plugin to make it fully Multisite compatible.
 The Settings screen only shows in Network Admin as we don't think it makes sense that individual sites override the Network Settings.